Step 5: Understand methodological issues that impact your application

 Certain populations are considered more vulnerable than others because of their particular conditions or situations in life.
 Research involving vulnerable populations requires additional protections that must be described in the protocol.
 The following is a list of some—but not all—potentially vulnerable populations (see below for specific precautions to be taken for these groups):

-Children (anyone under 18 years of age) can participate as research subjects only if the research meets certain standards, defined in the federal regulations [45 CFR 46(d)].
+Children (and anyone under 18 years of age) can participate as research subjects only if the research meets certain standards, defined in the federal regulations [45 CFR 46(d)].
 Specifically, the research may not be greater than minimal risk unless it provides a direct benefit to the child.

 Written parental/guardian permission is required for studies involving children.
 Once parental/guardian permission has been obtained, the agreement or assent of the child is required.
 This requires the researcher to explain the study in child-friendly language using an Child Oral Assent Script.
 While the parents/guardians must provide legal consent for the child to participate in research, the child must always assent to his/her own participation; assent being an active affirmation of a desire to participate.

 Research with children will be reviewed by the full HPRB at a convened meeting.

 The HPRB requires criminal background checks for all investigators who will have unsupervised direct contact with minors.

 Many research sites already have this requirement in place (e.g., public schools, hospitals) and make provisions for having background checks completed.

 If needed, PLU can help investigators obtain a background check through Washington State Patrol (for those who have lived in Washington State for the last 5 years).
 The cost is $12 and there are a couple of forms that need to be completed and submitted.
 There are alternative routes for those who have lived out of state in the past 5 years.